Metroxe/react-border-wrapper/README.md

       	// Content
       </BorderWrapper>
     )
-  }å
+  }
 }
 ```

 ## Playground
 Use the following link to play around with the props and find a proper style.
-It is highly encouraged to export the props and either report an issue with them or submit them as a style to be used by other users.
+It is highly encouraged to export the props and either [report an issue](https://github.com/Metroxe/react-border-wrapper/issues/new?assignees=&labels=bug&template=bug_report.md&title=) with them or submit them as a style to be used by other users.

 [https://metroxe.github.io/react-border-wrapper/](https://metroxe.github.io/react-border-wrapper/)